tomiolah1998/pycode-testing/README.md

 JupyterLab will be running on:

-http://localhost:8888 with a token of `local-development`
+http://localhost:8888 with a token of `pycode`

 #### VSCode Extensions and Configuration